PDLT-University-of-York/test-split-site/docs/ultra/conditional-release.md

 !!!
 Tip

-    For more information on setting up groups in Ultra, please refer to the Groups user guide.
+    For more information on setting up groups in Ultra, please refer to the Groups guide.

 To set up conditional availability based on date/time: